 Beth Am Board meetings are generally held at 7:30 PM on the 2nd Thursday of each month.
 Meetings are open to members of the congregation.
 Please check the congregation schedule for any changes to the regular schedule.

-Bruce Ives became President of the congregation at the Annual Meeting in April 2017 and will lead the congregation until 2019.
-Read his congregational address.
+Andy Cheng became President of the congregation at the Annual Meeting in April 2019 and will lead the congregation until 2021.

 Bruce Ives and his wife, Barrett Moore, joined Beth Am in 2002, along with their children.
-Bruce currently serves as President of Beth Am.
-Previously, he served as Treasurer and was a member of the Re-Imagine Task Force on Education.
+Bruce served as President of Beth Am from 2017-2019.
+Before that, he served as Treasurer and was a member of the Re-Imagine Task Force on Education.
 From 2000-2008, Bruce was a Trustee of the Menlo Park School District.
 After a long professional career at Hewlett-Packard, he now works as CEO of LifeMoves (formerly InnVision Shelter Network), a homeless services non-profit.
 Bruce earned a B.A. from Harvard and a J.D. from the University of California at Berkeley Law School.

 Jay Hirsh and his wife Sandy and their children have been Beth Am members for 15 years.
 Jay is the current co-chair of the High Holy Days committee, chair of the Communications Committee and is the past-president of the Beth Am Men’s group.
 He is a member of the BBYO Friends and Alumni Network national steering committee and serves on the board of the Oshman Family JCC.
 He and his family participated in Shabbaton family education and his children attended educational programs through Confirmation.
 Jay has been involved in the information technology industry for 20 years, most recently at Hewlett-Packard.
 Jay enjoys the outdoors by training for marathons and road biking with Sandy and their Beth Am friends.
 He received his B.S. from Georgetown University, M.S. in Electrical Engineering from the University of Michigan and his M.B.A. from the University of Arizona.

-Miriam Ben-Natan and her husband Rafi moved to California 15 years ago.
+Miriam Ben-Natan moved to California 15 years ago along with her husband, Rafi (z"l).
 A Human Resources professional, Miriam has been working with Pillsbury LLP as Director of Administration for the San Francisco and Tokyo offices and as Director of Staff Training and Development.
 At Beth Am, Miriam participated in the Atid program at Beth Am for emerging leaders and is currently participating in the Hartman Institute program focusing on Jewish Identity within the Silicon Valley area.
-Miriam and Rafi live in Menlo Park, with extended family spread across the US and Israel.
+Miriam lives in Menlo Park, with extended family spread across the US and Israel.